Discover Ways To Lower Your Household Bills

 If you’re receiving benefits from programs like Medicaid, SNAP (formerly called food stamps), Supplemental Security Income, or other government programs, you may qualify for special benefits.

-Q Link Wireless and Assurance Wireless are two providers offering free unlimited monthly data, talk, and text through the Lifeline program, mentioned above.
+Standup Wireless and Assurance Wireless are two providers offering free unlimited monthly data, talk, and text through the Lifeline program, mentioned above.
 Some of these providers also offer free smartphones to new customers.

 Search for participating providers in your area — you can usually apply online or call them directly to learn if you qualify.